COVID-19 pandemic in Guernsey: Testing and surveillance

-Dr Nicola Brink, the Director for Public Health, explained the process of dealing with suspected cases as follows: detection of a possible case; immediate quarantine; and contact tracing, to identify those at risk of transmission from that possible case and test, monitor and isolate them to stop the spread of the disease.
-Guernsey has employed a high rate of testing, several times more per capita than many other jurisdictions.
+Dr. Nicola Brink, the Director for Public Health, explained the process of dealing with suspected cases as follows: detection of a possible case; immediate quarantine; and contact tracing, to identify those at risk of transmission from that possible case and test, monitor and isolate them to stop the spread of the disease.
+Guernsey employed a high rate of testing, several times more per capita than many other jurisdictions.
 The testing process was described as 'quick and simple', with those unable to drive or be driven to the screening facility able to make arrangements to be tested at home.
-Those who have been contacted directly by the States and ordered to self-isolate (such as individuals with confirmed cases, contacts of confirmed cases and individuals booked for testing or awaiting results) are subject to regular welfare checks, originally conducted by Public Health Services before being taken over by third sector volunteers.
-Positive cases are re-tested 14 days later or 48 hours after any symptoms have been resolved (whichever is latest).
-Acknowledging that there are various definitions of 'recovery' for the coronavirus, Dr Brink clarified that the States of Guernsey were using "the virological definition with a repeat test on day 14 to show the virus has gone".
+Those who were contacted directly by the States and ordered to self-isolate were subject to regular welfare checks, originally conducted by Public Health Services before being taken over by third sector volunteers.
+Positive cases were re-tested 14 days later or 48 hours after any symptoms had been resolved (whichever was latest).
+Acknowledging that there are various definitions of 'recovery' for the coronavirus, Dr. Brink clarified that the States of Guernsey were using "the virological definition with a repeat test on day 14 to show the virus has gone".

-The States of Guernsey has frequently highlighted the relatively high number of tests being conducted in Guernsey—part of the States of Guernsey strategy—revealing on 15 April that the island was testing 26 people per 1,000 population, more than five times that of France and nearly ten times that of the UK, which accounts for a proportionally higher number of cases being identified in the Bailiwick compared to other jurisdictions.